hackclub/hackclub/workshops/meme_generator/README.md

 To get started, go to [https://repl.it/languages/html](https://repl.it/languages/html).
 Your coding environment will spin up in just a few seconds!

-Now let's move on to the next part!

 ![Excited doge](https://cloud-4560ajsyp.vercel.app/0giphy.gif)

 ## Part 3: Building The Project

 ### 1) HTML

-Let's first start by making a structure for our Meme Generator website.
+Let's start by making a structure for our Meme Generator website.

 We'll be writing all our below code inside our `<body>` tag:

-* First give an appropriate heading to our website using the `<h1>` tag, something like:
+* First, let's add a heading that introduces the meme generator using the `<h1>` tag:

   ```html
   <h1>Welcome to Meme-Genie 🧞 </h1>